xmg-hhu/xmg-hhu.github.io/documentation/principles_and_plugins.md

 ## Colors

 The **colors** principle consists in the use of a color language to semi-automatize node unification during tree description solving.
-This idea has been proposed by B. Crabbé (see [[https://link.springer.com/chapter/10.1007/11424574_3|[Crabbé and
+This idea has been proposed by B. Crabbé (see [[Crabbé and Duchier, 04]](https://link.springer.com/chapter/10.1007/11424574_3)).
-Duchier, 04]]]).
 The process is the following:
  1.  we decorate nodes with colors (red, black or white),
  2.   the description solving is extended so that the nodes are unified according to specific color combination rules: